emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 holds the measurements about the individuals.
 Unique values for each observational unit facilitate the programmatic combination of information using "join" operations.
-With this example, if the focus of the study for which these data were collected are the size measurements of the individuals (weight and length), information about "where", "when", and "what" animals were collected can be considered as meta-data.
+With this example, if the focus of the study for which these data were collected is based upon the size measurements of the individuals (weight and length), information about "where", "when", and "what" animals were measured can be considered meta-data.
 Using the tidy format makes this distinction clearer.